An antibody test is a blood test to check if you've had coronavirus (COVID-19) before. This test is not widely available yet.

 Antibody tests are not widely available yet.

-Free antibody tests are currently only available for certain people in England and Wales who work in social care.
+Free antibody tests are currently only available for certain people who work in primary care, social care or education.

 These tests are to help the NHS and scientists learn more about who has already had the virus and how it has spread in the UK.